 I spent 6 months as Dorothy's respite carer.
 When at its worst, chronic illness forces you to understand that you have an inherent value as a human being - you don't have to be turning the cogs of capitalism to have a sense of belonging in the world.
 And it's often painful getting to that point, to lose the way you always operated out in the world.
 And at the same time, finding a sense of purpose and somebody who I could make a difference to, I believe, played a big part in my walking and activity levels gradually increasing.
 You have to find a daily structure that supports you, as soon as you are strong and able enough to carve one out for yourself.

 It's rather strange writing about Dorothy now, knowing that she will never be able to read this.
-You need to know that she has had a remarkable life, worked as a teacher and had four children.
+You need to know that she has had a remarkable life, had a long teaching career four children.
 Dorothy moved to a home for specialist care with a large vegetable garden and chickens in the early summer 2018.
 She is surrounded by company and well cared for.
 I'll be visiting her again soon.

 Dorothy taught me two things; firstly to be present.
 Much of our time together was a bit like being inside a cross between a Beckett and an Alan Bennet play.
 Where we were, what sentence we were in the middle of was constantly in flux.
 My job was to dive in and be with her, wherever she was, inside of each unfinish-able moment.
 It was a game of constantly improvising.
 And we both often found our own kind of rhythm and quite often even joy in it.